errhythm/CSE123Guide/submission6.md

 [!badge variant="secondary" text="Group Work"] [!badge variant="success" text="Bonus"]

-Identical to Submission 4 & 5, but you must finish your full research paper within then and you have to submit your research paper to a conference in order to publish it.
+Identical to Submission 4 & 5, but you must format your full research paper according to conference within then and you have to submit your research paper to a conference in order to publish it.

 Create a Google Slide covering the whole research paper concept. **All the slides must have page numbers.** Present the slides by screen recording it.
 Then, upload the presentation video in YouTube making it **unlisted** in privacy settings.
 Then add the video in the Unlisted YouTube playlist we made earlier.